SAP-samples/btp-data-to-value-workshop/README.md

 The data landscape of Amilka Bookshop Ltd. as:
 - bookshop solution (books, authors, genres, etc.) in SAP HANA Cloud
-- active book sales data since 2021 from SAP S/4HANA Cloud
+- active book sales data since 2021 in SAP S/4HANA Cloud
 - archived historic book sales data from 2011 to 2020 in AWS S3

-As an SAP partner, you’ll help John to address business questions such as:
+As an SAP partner, through this bootcamp you’ll help John to address business questions such as:
 - quarterly books sales trend
 - top best-selling books/authors, and drill down to insight about specific book sales trend etc.
 - book sales forecast and planning